Powerful earthquake rocks Thailand and Myanmar, killing at least 3 in Bangkok high-rise collapse

 As he came onto the street himself, he said he saw a high-rise building swaying and water falling from a rooftop pool.

-“When I saw the building, oh my God, that’s when ... it hit me,” he said.
-“There was people crying in the streets and, you know, the panic was horrendous really.”
+“There was people crying in the streets and, you know, the panic was horrendous really,” he said.

-In Mandalay, Myanmar's second-largest city and close to the epicenter, the earthquake damaged part of the former royal palace and buildings, according to videos and photos released on Facebook social media.

-While the area is prone to earthquakes, it is generally sparsely populated, and most houses are low-rise structures.
+In Mandalay, the earthquake reportedly brought down multiple buildings, including the Ma Soe Yane monastery, one of the largest in the city, and damaged the former royal palace.
+Meanwhile, Christian Aid said its partners and colleagues on the ground reported that a dam burst in the city, causing water levels to rise in the lowland areas in the area.

+A video posted online showed robed monks in the street shooting video of the multistory monastery before it suddenly fell into the ground.
+It was not immediately clear whether anyone was harmed.

-In the Sagaing region just southwest of Mandalay, a 90-year-old bridge collapsed, and some sections of the highway connecting Mandalay and Myanmar’s largest city, Yangon, were also damaged.
+In the Sagaing region just southwest of the city, a 90-year-old bridge collapsed, and some sections of the highway connecting Mandalay and Myanmar’s largest city, Yangon, were also damaged.

-Residents in Yangon rushed out of their homes when the quake struck.
-There were no immediate reports of injuries or deaths.
+The military seized power from the elected government of Aung San Suu Kyi in February 2021, and is now involved in a bloody civil war with long-established militias and newly formed pro-democracy ones.

+Government forces have lost control of much of Myanmar, and many places are incredibly dangerous to access or simply out of reach for aid groups.
+More than 3 million people have been displaced by the fighting and nearly 20 million are in need, according to the United Nations.

 To the northeast, the earthquake was felt in Yunnan and Sichuan provinces in China and caused damage to houses and injuries in the city of Ruili on the border with Myanmar, according to Chinese media reports.